skordal/potato/example/README.md

 * Port A Width: 32
 * Port A depth: 4096

-Do not enable the use of the enable pin or reset functionality, as these are not currently supported by the ROM wrapper module.
-Uncheck the "Primitives Output Register" box register.
+Disable the use of the enable pin and reset functionality, as these are not used by the ROM wrapper module.
+Also uncheck the "Primitives Output Register" box register.

 Under "Other Options", check the "Load Init File" option and give the location of the coefficient file for the bootloader application.